InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Experiments

-\paragraph{Complementarity of CLIP and VLM Judges.} Figure~\ref{fig:case-study} illustrates how CLIP and VLM judges provide complementary perspectives on visual evaluation.
-In Figure~\ref{fig:case-a}, a generated \emph{Huffman Tree Encoding} demonstration receives a CLIP score of 75.54 and a VLM-judge score of 97.14, showing that both visual similarity and semantic correctness are well preserved.
-By contrast, Figure~\ref{fig:case-b} presents a generated \emph{Spring-Mass-Damper System} demonstration with a high CLIP score of 82.74 but a low VLM-judge score of 32.00.
+\paragraph{Complementarity of CLIP and VLM-Judge.} Figure~\ref{fig:case-study} illustrates how CLIP and VLM-Judge provide complementary perspectives on visual evaluation.
+In Figure~\ref{fig:case-a}, a generated \emph{Huffman Tree Encoding} demonstration receives a CLIP score of 75.54 and a VLM-Judge score of 97.14, showing that both visual similarity and semantic correctness are well preserved.
+By contrast, Figure~\ref{fig:case-b} presents a generated \emph{Spring-Mass-Damper System} demonstration with a high CLIP score of 82.74 but a low VLM-Judge score of 32.00.
 While the overall layout and graphical style are maintained, the 3D spring is rendered incorrectly, resulting in a clear scientific error.
 These examples show that perceptual similarity alone cannot guarantee correctness, and VLM judges are crucial for identifying semantic inaccuracies.
-Additional snapshots from different models are included in Appendix~\ref{apdx:example}.
+Additional snapshots from different models are included in Appendix~\ref{apdx:example}. \emph{Overall, CLIP provides a lightweight proxy for perceptual similarity, while VLM-Judge offers a more fine-grained and accurate assessment of semantic and scientific correctness}